AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Related work

 \subsection{Continuous Action Learning for Grasping}

 Different from the above methods that detect the grasp poses in the scene and move toward the target grasp pose using a motion planner, this line of research directly maps the observation to a continuous action space.
-We summarize some representative works.
+This line of research has a different problem formulation than our paper, so we can only provide a summary of some representative work due to space limitations.
 Levine~\etal\cite{levine2018learning} collected 800K grasp attempts on real robots and learn a CNN grasp predictor that associates image and motor command.
 Viereck~\etal\cite{viereck2017learning} proposed to learn with simulated point clouds, such that no real-robot trials are needed.
 Bousmalis~\etal\cite{bousmalis2018using} investigated the sim-to-real transfer problem in grasp action learning.
 Song~\etal\cite{song2020grasping} collected grasping demonstrations with a low-cost hand-held gripper.
 Wang~\etal\cite{wang2022goal} extended the continuous action space to 6D.
 A problem of these methods is that they may be prone to the domain shift problem~\cite{ross2011reduction, tobin2017domain} and perform less robust than the detection-based methods.